Rookout/docs/docs/jvm-setup.md

 For more information, please check out our [deployment-examples](deployment-examples.md).

+**Note:** Adding the Rookout SDK will slow down your Serverless cold-start times.
+Please make sure your timeout is no less then 30 seconds.

 ### Building

 In some Serverless environments (such as AWS Lambda), the tools.jar library is missing and must be included within your package as well.